nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Practise Flashcards: `practise`
 Practise a single Flashcard in the deck

-Format: `practise INDEX`
+Format: `practise INDEX d/ DIFFICULTY`

 #### Acceptable values for each parameters:
 1. Index must be positive integer
 2. Index cannot exceed size of the deck
+3. Difficulty can only be `easy`, `medium` or `hard`

 #### Examples:
 ```
+practise 1 d/ easy
-practise 1 displays the question of the card of index 1, click enter to reveal the answer
+(displays the answer of the card of index 1)
-(Practise the Flashcard at the specified INDEX.
-The index refers to the index number shown in the displayed deck. ​))
 ```
 #### Expected outputs:
 ```
-displays the question of the card of index (<input>), click enter to reveal the answer
-“Invalid input - input (<input>) is not an accepted value.
-Please enter an integer between 0 and deck.length()” message will be displayed on error.
+practise 1 d/ easy
+"Answer: ans (Difficulty level: easy)"

+practise 10 d/ easy
+"The card index provided is invalid"
 ```

 #### Mockup: